collingsjj/collingsjj.github.io/_posts/2025-04-24-htb-nibbles.md

 - CTF
 - kali-linux
 - red-team
-description: I document going through the beginner HTB box "Nibbles" as part of the Penetration Tester Job Path on HTB Academy.
+description: I document going through the beginner HTB Box "Nibbles" as part of the Penetration Tester Job Path on HTB Academy.
 date: 2025-04-24 14:09 -0600
 ---
-Nibbles is the first box that you attack in HTB's Penetration Tester Job Path.
+Nibbles[^nibbles] is the first box that you attack in HTB's Penetration Tester Job Path.
 It's a super easy, beginner-friendly box that helps get a new pentester's feet wet.
 While it was fairly straightforward, it was a fun opportunity to perform some hacks without the use of metasploit.